-The Underwriting Committee ("UWC") shall give its opinion on and propose actions in respect of various issues related to underwriting risk.
-The committee also considers and proposes changes to the Underwriting Policy ("UW Policy"), which is the principal document for underwriting, and sets general principles, restrictions and directions for the underwriting activities.
-This document shall be reviewed and decided at least yearly by the Boards of Directors.
+The Underwriting Committee shall give its opinion on and propose actions in respect of various issues related to underwriting risk.
+The committee also considers and proposes changes to the Underwriting Policy, which is the principal policy for underwriting, and sets general principles, restrictions and directions for the underwriting activities.
+This document shall be reviewed and approved at least yearly by the Boards of Directors.

-The Chairman of the UWC is responsible for the reporting of policy deviations and other issues dealt with by the committee.
+The Chairman of the Underwriting Committee is responsible for the approval of underwriting deviations defined in the Underwriting Policy and other issues dealt with by the committee.

-The UW Policy is supplemented with guidelines outlining in greater detail how to conduct underwriting within each Business Area.
+The Underwriting Policy is supplemented with guidelines outlining in greater detail how to conduct underwriting within each Business Area.
 These guidelines cover areas such as tariff and rating models for pricing, guidelines in respect of standard conditions and manuscript wordings, as well as authorities and limits.
-In accordance with the Instructions for the Underwriting Committee, the Committee monitors compliance with the established underwriting principles.
+In accordance with the instructions for the Underwriting Committee, the Committee monitors compliance with the established underwriting principles.